PracticalXR/minigpu/minigpu/README.md

 ### Installation

+Make sure you have:

-Make sure you're running Dart SDK >=3.9.0-21.0.dev or greater.
+- Dart SDK >=3.9.0-21.0.dev or greater.
+- Emscripten 4.0.10 or greater for web support.
+- CMake 3.22 or greater.

 Add the following to your `pubspec.yaml`: